National Center for Policy Analysis (NCPA)

 Note: It is unclear why the authors consider Sherwood Idso, with a PhD in soil science (and the president of the climate skeptic group, Center for the Study of Carbon Dioxide and Global Change), one of the world's “leading climate scientists.”

 The following is based on date the Conservative Transparency project compiled from publicly-available tax records.
+View the attached spreadsheet for additional information on the National Center for Policy Analysis's funding by year (.xls).
 Note that not all individual values have been verified by DeSmogBlog for accuracy.
-View attached .xls spreadsheet for additional information.

 Board of Directors